Numerical stability revisited: A family of benchmark problems for the analysis of explicit stochastic differential equation integrators: Numerical verification

+Plots of the absolute error between the sample mean and the reference value for the equilibrium mean obtained by numerical integration are plotted in Figure~\ref{Fig:1d_porousM_mean}.
+A reference value for the sampling error is shown as a dotted line, and we see that in line with the discussion above, for the schemes that reach this limit within the range tested, the error stabilises at around this value as the time-step shrinks.
+We see that the first-order scheme perform better in both test cases, with evidence of super-linear convergence for the EM scheme in both cases, and superlinear convergence for Mil in case (1).

+Our observations do correlate strongly with the asymptotic moment accuracy analysis on the benchmark.
+Recall that it was shown that the asymptotic first moments are exact for EM and SH, and $O(h)$-accurate for SH and RK3.
+While we might not expect such results to carry over directly to this nonlinear setting, we do observe that the error in the mean predicted by the EM schemes behaves super-linearly for both test cases, and that both EM and Mil perform better on this quantity than the higher-order schemes, with sampling error saturating at much larger time-steps.

-We observe first-order convergence rates with respect to the time step size $h$ for all schemes considered.
-In addition, the EM scheme shows the smallest errors for relatively large time step sizes $h$ in both test cases.
-This result is consistent with our asymptotic moment accuracy analysis, which indicates that the asymptotic first moments are $O(h)$-accurate for all schemes, even in this nonlinear setting.
-We focused on first moments, since the sample error for the statistical estimator of the second moment is controlled by the fourth moment of equilibrium distribution, which is very large in these examples, and eliminating this source of error to make a meaningful comparison would have required excessive computational work.
+Our experiments here focus on first moments.
+Part of the reason for doing so is that the sample error for the statistical estimator of the second moment is controlled by the fourth moment of equilibrium distribution, and in both test cases, the fourth moment is large in these examples.
+This means that eliminating this source of sampling error to make a meaningful comparison among various schemes would have required excessive computational work, and was therefore not pursued.

-To assess the evolution of the first moment over time in this example, we compared the mean paths produced by various schemes for \eqref{eq:nonlineartest} using both a fine step size $h=0.01$ and a coarse step size $h=1$; the results of this comparison are shown in Figure~\ref{Fig:1d_porousM_mean}.